Nexmo/nexmo-developer/_tutorials/client-sdk/create-webhook-server.md

 You will need to create a webhook server.
 When the inbound call comes into Nexmo you can capture the destination number and use a dynamic NCCO to forward the call to the PSTN phone.

-The code for the server:
+Add the code for the server to the file `server.js`:

 ``` javascript
 'use strict';